$\mathbb{L}^p$ $(p>1)$-solutions for BSDEs with jumps and stochastic monotone generator: A priori estimates

+which is obtained through computations similar to those leading to \eqref{O4}.
+In the case $p\geq2$, this term can be handled by arguments of the same type as those used to obtain \eqref{O5}.
+However, when $p\in(1,2)$, the counterexample given in \cite[p.
+2]{Kruse2017} shows that this strategy fails in general.
+More precisely, the process

+cannot, in general, be justified as a local martingale under the sole $\mathbb{L}^2_Q$-framework.
+This is precisely the property needed in order to pass from $\mathfrak{N}$ to its predictable compensator.

-Finally, we emphasize that these a priori estimates do not hold for a general coefficient $f_1$ that depends on the $u$-variable.
-This limitation arises from the fact that the dual predictable projection of the martingale associated with the stochastic integral of $u$ with respect to $\tilde{N}$ cannot be controlled by the associated quadratic projection, as discussed in Remark \ref{rmq p} (see also the counterexample provided in \cite{Kruse2017}). \end{remark}
+Since this passage is not available in general, the functional space for the jump component has to be modified.
+This explains the main difficulty compared with the case $p\geq2$.
+In particular, the a priori estimates for $p\in(1,2)$ cannot be obtained by a direct adaptation of the classical $\mathbb{L}^2_Q$ argument; they require working in the space $\mathbb{L}^1_Q+\mathbb{L}^2_Q$ together with the auxiliary estimates recalled above.
+The obstruction comes from the fact that, for $p<2$, the dual predictable projection of the martingale associated with the stochastic integral with respect to $\widetilde{N}$ is not controlled by the corresponding quadratic projection, as already discussed in Remark \ref{rmq p}. \end{remark}

-\section{Existence and uniqueness of $\mathbb{L}^p$-solutions for $p \in (1,+\infty)$}
+\section{Existence and uniqueness of $\mathbb{L}^p$-solutions for $p\in(1,+\infty)$}